adintegra/rag-for-disease-outbreaks/README.md

 If you do not wish to run this locally, a cloud-based service such as [Supabase](https://supabase.com/modules/vector) could also be used.

-There is a [docker-compose.yml](./app/docker/docker-compose.yml) which sets up a local PGVector instance. **Note:** Please create an empty subdirectory `pgvector_data` before bringing the container up for the first time.
+There is a [docker-compose.yml](./app/docker/docker-compose.yml) which sets up a local PGVector instance as a [Docker](https://www.docker.com/products/docker-desktop/) container. **Note:** Please create an empty subdirectory `pgvector_data` before bringing the container up for the first time.
 This will be mounted as a volume within the Docker container.

 ```sh
 mkdir pgvector_data
 docker compose up -d
 ```

 Next, move to the [app/db](./app/db/) folder and prepare the vector store.
-Ensure you have a `.env` file present (use the provided `.example.env` for guidance) and run:
+Ensure you have a `.env` file present (use the provided [.example.env](./.example.env) for guidance) and run:

 ```sh
 python create_db.py